What are the Different Types of Warehouse Order Picking?

 Few, if any, consumers consider the complicated operations that ensure the successful delivery of an e-commerce package to their doorstep.
 Most are simply happy to receive their online purchase on time and in one piece.

-However, the backbone of every successful online shopping experience is not shipping, warehousing, or even the internet, but order picking strategy, which accounts for more than 50% of all fulfillment center operations.
+However, the backbone of every successful online shopping experience is not shipping, warehousing, or even the internet, but order picking strategy, an integral part of the pick, pack, and ship process, which accounts for more than 50% of all fulfillment center operations.

 Warehouse order picking refers to the process of removing items from the inventory in order to fill a customer order.